lablogo aqui

 Research programs

-We are interested in understanding the factors that determine the distribution and abundance of benthic organisms.
-We conduct our research in temperate and tropical environments.
-Our research interests include
+Research in our lab addresses the factors that determine the distribution and abundance of benthic organisms.
+We conduct our research in temperate and tropical environments, and our research interests include the following:

-• Effects of environmental heterogeneity, particularly hydrodynamic phenomena, on larval behavior, larval transport, larval dispersal, settlement, recruitment and population dynamics
+• Consequences of environmental heterogeneity, particularly hydrodynamic phenomena, on larval behavior, larval transport, larval dispersal, settlement, recruitment and population dynamics

 • Population ecology of nearshore benthic species

-• Effects of hydrodynamic heterogeneities, particularly internal bores and internal tides and small-scale temperature variability, on the distribution of benthic and large pelagic species
+• Consequences of physical heterogeneities, particularly hydrodynamic processes and small-scale temperature variability, on the distribution of benthic and large pelagic species

 • Geographic and vertical ranges of benthic marine invertebrates, and bathymetric patterns of species diversity